 - improve how donor organs are allocated

 Like most large research projects, the work we do is divided into separate research themes.
-We have five main research themes and four cross-cutting themes.
+We have three main research themes and three cross-cutting themes.